 And the Pope’s visit in 2010, and the outraged response of theists to anyone suggesting there were better ways of spending taxpayers’ money than on protecting him and generally giving him a good time, stimulated this musing on the concept of ‘aggressive atheism’.

-humanist funerals When I retired from full time work at the end of 2010, I signed up for the BHA training course to qualify as a Humanist celebrant.
-This equips me to conduct secular funerals for those with no religious beliefs.
-The best way to find a Humanist celebrant in your area is to use the BHA website, click the ‘ceremonies’ tab and then go to ‘celebrant search’.
+When I retired from full time work at the end of 2010, I signed up for the Humanists UK training course to qualify as a Humanist celebrant.
+This equipped me to conduct secular funerals for those with no religious beliefs.
+The best way to find a Humanist celebrant in your area is to use the Humanists UK website, click the ‘ceremonies’ tab and then go to ‘celebrant search’.
 In addition to finding a celebrant, the site will also give you information about Humanist ceremonies (including those for weddings and namings).
-You will find my entry and contact details here.

-pastoral care My funeral work proved to be very challenging and rewarding, and in 2015, I attended the BHA training course in pastoral care, aimed at getting non-religious chaplains into our prisons and hospitals.
+My funeral work proved to be very challenging and rewarding, and in 2015, I attended the Humanists UK training course in pastoral care, aimed at getting non-religious chaplains into our prisons and hospitals.
 I was fortunate that the chaplaincy team at Leeds Teaching Hospitals was very receptive to the idea of a humanist chaplain, and I was duly appointed on a voluntary basis.
-I’m attached to the teenage oncology unit, but with a remit to meet with any patients, especially those who are wanting to talk to someone with a secular philosophy of life.
-My early experiences prompted this personal view.
+I was initially attached to the teenage oncology unit, but with a remit to meet with any patients, especially those who are wanting to talk to someone with a secular philosophy of life.
+Covid interrupted my work, as volunteers were not allowed into the hospitals, and now I have retired from formal involvement.
+However, my early experiences in the role prompted this personal view, and the Trust has now appointed a full-time paid humanist pastoral carer.